Gravitationally induced decoherence of a scalar field: investigating the one-particle sector and its interplay with renormalisation: Review of the underlying field-theoretical master equation

 Here, $\rho_S(t)$ denotes the density matrix describing the state of the scalar field at physical\footnote{See \cite{Fahn:2022zql} for the definition of the physical time in terms of the relational formalism in this model.} time $t$.
 Furthermore, $H_S$ is the Hamiltonian of the free scalar field,

 where $a^{(\dagger)}_k$ denote the annihilation/creation operator valued distributions for momentum $\vec k$ corresponding to the scalar field, that obey the standard commutation relations $[a_k,a_l^\dagger]=\delta^3(\vec k,\vec l)$, and $\omega_k=\sqrt{\vec{k}^2+m^2}$ its dispersion relation.
 The other terms in \eqref{eq:meqSPPbegin} arise due to the coupling to linearised gravity and represent a self-interaction term $U$ and a Lamb-shift-like term $H_{LS}$ (given in \eqref{lsham}) as well as a dissipator term $\mathcal{D}$ (given in \eqref{Dfsf}).
 The first one arises when the Hamiltonian is expressed in terms of the independent Dirac observables mentioned above and the Lamb-shift-like term $H_{LS}$ contributes to the unitary evolution of the scalar field, whereas the dissipator leads to to non-unitary evolution encoding effects like decoherence.
 A similar form for a master equation can be obtained by using the Born approximation instead of the projection operator technique, see section 4 in \cite{Fahn:2022zql} for more details. ~\\ While this master equation predicts the effective dynamics of the scalar field under the influence of a gravitational environment, we still need to deal with infinitely many degrees of freedom which makes investigating the solution of the master equation very challenging.
-For this reason in this work the master equation for a single scalar particle that follows from the master equation in \eqref{eq:meqSPPbegin} is derived. ~\\ ~\\ In general, this master equation, as well as the full field theoretical one from \cite{Fahn:2022zql}, might not be completely positive and usually to check this is a challenging task for the field theoretical models.
-To obtain a completely positive master equation that allows a probability interpretation of the density matrix for all times larger than the initial time, a common procedure is to invoke several approximations.
-In this work, we also discuss two frequently applied approximations of this kind in detail, which are the Markov and the rotating wave approximation, and investigate their applicability as well as their interplay with the renormalisation of the model.
+For this reason in this work the master equation for a single scalar particle that follows from the master equation in \eqref{eq:meqSPPbegin} is derived. ~\\ ~\\ In general, this master equation, as well as the full field-theoretical equation from \cite{Fahn:2022zql}, may not be completely positive, and checking this is usually a difficult task for the field-theoretical models.
+This is the usual situation one is confronted with when deriving master equations from underlying (field-theoretical) microscopic models for which complete positivity has to be investigated on a model-by-model basis.
+While we know that Lindbladian dynamics is completely positive by construction, for non-Lindbladian dynamics this needs to be analysed on a case-by-case basis.
+A possible first step towards such an analysis can be to investigate whether the commonly applied approximations such as the Born and Markov approximations as well as the rotating wave approximation can also be applied in a more general context to simplify the form of the master equation and eventually write it in the form of a Lindblad equation for which full positivity is guaranteed.
+However, this does not allow us to draw general conclusions about the general dynamics of open microscopic models and their master equation, since models with non-Lindblad dynamics are more complicated and in general have a time-dependent Liouvillian.
+Often this is discussed in the context of master equations including non-Markovian dynamics, see for instance \cite{breuer2007non}, which in our case would be encoded in higher order truncations of the TCL equation of the microscopic model, corresponding to higher order contributions in $\sqrt{\kappa}$ in the model under consideration.
+Furthermore, to our knowledge, no necessary condition has yet been established for the generalisation of a time-dependent Liouvillian which guarantees complete positivity \cite{DAbbruzzo:2022hgp}.
+This differs from the situation of a time-independent Liouvillian, which is relevant for the Lindblad equation.